 Some types of folliculitis can spread from one person to another, but not all folliculitis is contagious to others.
 Folliculitis, which occurs due to infectious agents, can apply by sharing personal stuff like razors, towels, or hot tubs.
 If you’re not careful, it can also spread from one part of the body to another.

 How to Prevent Folliculitis

-Folliculitis can be a by-product of our own vanity.
-Shaving, wearing tight clothes or using makeup can all cause this irritating and often embarrassing skin condition.
+Folliculitis can be a by-product of our vanity.
+Shaving, wearing tight clothes, or using makeup can all cause this irritating and often embarrassing skin condition.
 Luckily, there are ways to help prevent these little red bumps from appearing and reappearing on your skin:

-- Only use hot tubs and whirlpools that are well maintained and have good chlorine and ph levels
+- Only use hot tubs and whirlpools with regular maintenance and have good chlorine and pH levels.

 - Wear clothing in breathable material

 - Bathe and shower with a mild soap daily